Home » Cub Scout Lions Adventures & Requirements » How to Practice 911 Calls for Kids

 Knowing how and when to call 911 is an important life skill that our kids need to learn as soon as possible.
 I love that the Cub Scouting program includes this for our younger Scouts.

-The Lion adventure, Animal Kingdom, requires that the Lions demonstrate that they know what to do in an emergency.
+The Lion adventure, Lion’s Roar, requires that the Lions demonstrate that they know what to do in an emergency.
 Learning about 911 is a great activity for this requirement.

 911 emergency call iphone

-Read on for details about some activities that I think will be more fun for the Tigers.
+Read on for details about some activities that I think will be fun for the Lions and Tigers.

 But before the kids play the game, they need to learn a little bit about 911 and how to call it.